Electric Furnace Buying Guide

 - Electric furnaces don’t produce carbon monoxide.

-- Electric furnaces are comparatively easy to maintain, with only filters, fan motors and heating elements needing occasional to rare replacement.
+- Electric furnaces are comparatively easy in terms of furnace maintenance, with only filters, fan motors and heating elements needing occasional to rare replacement.

 Electric Furnace Cons: